-1. I have audited the financial statements of the Lephalale Local Municipality set out on Pages xx to xx, which comprise the statement of financial position as at 30 June 2015, the statement of financial performance, statement of changes in net Assets, cash flow statement and the statement of comparison of budget information With actual information for the year then ended, as well as the notes, comprising a Summary of accounting policies and other explanatory information those are significant.
+1. I have audited the financial statements of the Lephalale Local Municipality set out on volume II of this Annual Report, which comprise the statement of financial position as at 30 June 2015, the statement of financial performance, statement of changes in net assets, cash flow statement and the statement of comparison of budget information with actual information for the year then ended, as well as the notes, comprising a summary of significant accounting policies and other explanatory information.